All tours for this house are booked out for 2018

-At first glance MM House’s striking forms and spaces are uncompromisingly distinct and contemporary.
-However, the more interesting story is that the geniuses of the design comes from the sites constraints, local context and a focus on multivalent sustainability.
+At first glance, MM House’s striking forms and spaces are uncompromisingly distinct and contemporary.
+However, the more interesting story is that the genius of the design comes from the site’s constraints, local context and a focus on multivalent sustainability.

 - The process of design with a focus on resilience and flexibility

 - The way the building has been designed to evolve over time

 - The process of building an airtight home

 - Hybrid approach to insulation and thermal mass

 - Demonstration of the heat recovery ventilation (HRV) system

 - Monitored results of the thermal performance of the building (in conjunction with Melbourne University)

 - Monitored results of energy consumption and production

 The house comprises three volumes, each having a morphed gable form uniquely optimised to capture light, views and passive solar.
 Mediated by the constraints of the heritage overlay, the gable-inspired profile nevertheless respects the amenity and echoes the charm of its neighbouring heritage bungalows.